20pa1a05eoRMeghana/Snake-and-Ladders-game/README.md

  + Then the turn goesto the next player after evaluating the conditions with one player and this player is added back to the player queue again

  ### Main class

+ + Taking the input
+ 1. size of the board
+ 2. No of snakes
+ 3. Starting a hashmap to take the inputs to store the starting and ending points of the snakes
+ 4. Starting the for loop to store the inputs by spliting
+ 5. No of ladders
+ 6. Starting a hashmap to take the inputs to store the starting and ending points of the ladders
+ 7. Starting the for loop to store the inputs by spliting
+ 8. No of players
+ 9. Queue to store the names of the players
+ 10. creating a dice object

+ + board b with starting point as "1" and ending point from the user , dice , snakes , ladders , and playerturn
+ + b.game() starting the game.